 And don’t forget that your kids are curious about you too.
 They’d probably be delighted to hear what you loved about the neighborhood you grew up in.
 And it can be empowering to hear your answer to the question “What’s your biggest fear?”.

-Below are 125+ questions to ask your kids.
+Below are 125+ open-ended questions to ask your kids.
 In doing so, you’re bound to learn more about your child and them about you.

 Questions that encourage kids to dream